NKorzhik/ElipticCurves_lab1/README.md

  3. doubling point;
  4. scalar product;
  5. functions of transformation of a point between affine and projective coordinates.

-To check the execution of the program the parameters of the elliptic curve P-192 (ECDSA standard).
+ 6. Tests to check the correctness of operations